 A Designer’s Perspective on Web Design Templates

 Templates are a controversial subject for designers.
 Many view templates as a ‘bad’ thing, restricting the freedom a designer needs to bring their vision to life.
 I even held this view in my younger years.
-I wanted to shed light on some of the reasons that templates can actually help you focus on the what of your design, instead of the how to get it launched and out the door.
+I wanted to shed light on some of the reasons that templates (especially for web design) can actually help you focus on the what of your design, instead of the how to get it launched and out the door.

 At ion, we create Quick Starts, which I guess are technically templates, but are much more flexible than what you probably think of as typical web templates.
 Our Quick Start templates allow you to take a pre-formatted structure and do whatever you like to it.
 Quick Start templates are definitely a great way to jump-start your design.

 Before I jump into the reasons that Quick Starts are really a wonderful thing, I suppose I should let you know a bit about what I do here at ion.
 As a Senior Web Designer here at ion, I work on designing interactive content projects for our customers (often using Quick Starts) as well as designing the Quick Start templates available in our product, for our customers to use themselves.

 Here’s a few reasons that I really enjoy using our Quick Starts when designing for clients:

 Quick Starts Allow You To Use An Established System

 One of the greatest advantages of a template is that you get to use a system that has been tested and developed.
 One of the hardest parts of a digital experience is determining the correct flow and ensuring that users can navigate through an experience easily.
 With Quick Starts, we’ve linked everything together and tagged it all so you don’t have to.
 We’ve got the forms set up with the correct data fields and the validation tested.
 It’s all already working, so all you have to do is add your own content and brand (and brand is added through simple drop downs—no code needed).